larryknaebelobsidian/kingdom/Proposition 154. This Theocratic Kingdom includes the visible reign of the risen and glorified saints here on the earth..md

 >Reference is again made to this in order that the reader may consider that “heirship of a Kingdom,” and “the inheriting of a Kingdom” embraces much more than a mere admittance into and enjoyment of the blessings of a Kingdom.
 It evinces the coming into such actual possession of a Kingdom as is alone met by the idea of a participancy in government and of regal authority.
 >p.
 578 Vol. 2 Prop.
 154 Obs.
 5

->Thus Rev. 2:26:44 And he that overcometh and keepeth My words unto the end, to him will I give power over the nations, and he shall rule them with a rod of iron, as the vessels of a potter shall they be broken in shivers, even as 1 received from My Father.”
+>Thus Rev. 2:26-27 And he that overcometh and keepeth My words unto the end, to him will I give power over the nations, and he shall rule them with a rod of iron, as the vessels of a potter shall they be broken in shivers, even as I received from My Father.”
 >p.
 578 Vol. 2 Prop.
 154 Obs.
 5

 >So also the Psalmist (Ps.
 140:5-9) makes “the saints joyful in glory” at the appearance of “their king” and declares: 45 Let the high praises of God be in their mouth and a two-edged sword in their hand; to execute vengeance upon the heathen, and punishments upon the people; to bind their kings with chains, and their nobles with fetters of iron; to execute upon them the judgment written:—this honor have all His saints.
 Praise ye the Lord”